Low-Code Automation Trends in 2024: A Technical Deep Dive

 Orchestration of Multiple Automation Technologies

-Hyperautomation also involves orchestrating multiple automation technologies to ensure that they work together seamlessly.
+Hyperautomation also involves orchestrating multiple automation technologies to ensure that they work together .
 Low-code platforms provide the tools and interfaces needed to manage and monitor the performance of different automation components.
 For instance, a low-code platform can be used to monitor the performance of RPA bots, AI models, and BPM workflows, and to automatically trigger corrective actions if any issues arise.
 This centralized management helps businesses ensure that their automation solutions are running smoothly and efficiently.

-Example: Nintex offers robust process orchestration capabilities through its low-code platform.
+Example: Nintex offers process orchestration capabilities through its low-code platform.
 Users can design and manage complex workflows that span multiple systems and applications, ensuring that all automation components are working in concert.

 Process Mining and Task Mining